-- a) IFRS 7 Financial Instruments: Disclosures applied to offsetting financial assets and financial liabilities in accordance with IAS 32.
+a) IFRS 7 - Financial Instruments: Disclosures applied to offsetting financial assets and financial liabilities in accordance with IAS 32.
 It is effective for annual periods beginning on or after January 1, 2013 with early adoption permitted.
-The Company does not expect any effect on its financial statements from the adoption of this standard. - b) IFRS 9 Financial Instruments: Classification and Measurement applies to classification and measurement of financial assets and liabilities as defined in IAS 39.
-It is effective for annual periods beginning on or after January 1, 2015 with early adoption permitted.
 The Company does not expect any effect on its financial statements from the adoption of this standard.

-- c) IFRS 10 Consolidation replaces SIC-12 Consolidation-Special Purpose Entities and parts of IAS 27 Consolidated and Separate Financial Statements requires an entity to consolidate an investee when it is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
-It is effective for annual periods beginning on or after January 1, 2013 with early adoption permitted.
-The Company does not expect any effect on its financial statements from the adoption of this standard. - d) IFRS 11 Joint Arrangements requires a venturer to classify its interest in a joint arrangement as a joint venture or joint operation.
+- b) IFRS 9 Financial Instruments: Classification and Measurement applies to classification and measurement of financial assets and liabilities as defined in IAS 39.
+It is effective for annual periods beginning on or after January 1, 2015 with early adoption permitted.
+The Company does not expect any effect on its financial statements from the adoption of this standard. - c) IFRS 10 Consolidation replaces SIC-12 Consolidation-Special Purpose Entities and parts of IAS 27 Consolidated and Separate Financial Statements and requires an entity to consolidate an investee when it is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
+The amendments are effective for annual periods beginning on or after January 1, 2013. - d) IFRS 11 Joint Arrangements requires a venturer to classify its interest in a joint arrangement as a joint venture or joint operation.
 Joint ventures will be accounted for using the equity method of accounting whereas joint operations, the venturer will recognize its share of the assets, liabilities, revenue and expenses of the joint operation.
-IFRS 11 supersedes IAS 31 Interests in Joint Ventures, and SIC-13 Jointly Controlled Entities-Non-monetary Contributions by venturers.
-It is effective for annual periods beginning on or after January 1, 2013 with early adoption permitted.
-The Company does not expect any effect on its financial statements from the adoption of this standard. - e) IFRS 12 Disclosure of Interest in Other Entities establishes disclosure requirements for interests in other entities, such as joint arrangements, associates, and special purpose vehicles and off balance sheet vehicles.
+IFRS 11 supersedes IAS 31 Interests in Joint Ventures, and SIC-13 Jointly Controlled Entities-Non-monetary Contributions by Venturers.
+This amendment is effective for annual periods beginning on or after January 1, 2013.
+This policy is not expected to have an effect on the Company's reported financial position or results of operations. - e) IFRS 12 Disclosure of Interest in Other Entities establishes disclosure requirements for interests in other entities, such as joint arrangements, associates, and special purpose vehicles and off balance sheet vehicles.
 The standard carries forward existing disclosures and also introduces additional disclosures addressing the nature of, and risks associated with, an entity's interests in other entities.
+This amendment is effective for annual periods beginning on or after January 1, 2013.
+This policy is not expected to have an effect on the Company's reported financial position or results of operations. - f) IFRS 13 Fair Value Measurement is a comprehensive standard that defines fair value, requires disclosure about fair value measurement and provides a framework for measuring fair value when it is required or permitted within the IFRS standards.
 It is effective for annual periods beginning on or after January 1, 2013 with early adoption permitted.
-The Company does not expect any effect on its financial statements from the adoption of this standard. - f) IFRS 13 Fair Value Measurement is a comprehensive standard that defines fair value, requires disclosure about fair value measurement and provides a framework for measuring fair value when it is required or permitted within the IFRS standards.
-It is effective for annual periods beginning on or after January 1, 2013 with early adoption permitted.
 The Company does not expect any effect on the Company's financial statements.
-The Company does not expect any effect on its financial statements from the adoption of this standard. - g) IAS 27 Separate Financial Statement addresses accounting for subsidiaries, jointly controlled entities and associates in non-consolidated financial statements.
-It is effective for annual periods beginning on or after January 1, 2013 with early adoption permitted.
-The Company does not expect any effect on its financial statements from the adoption of this standard. - h) IAS 28 Investments in Associates and Joint Ventures has been amended to include joint ventures in its scope and to address the changes in IFRS 10 13.
-It is effective for annual periods beginning on or after January 1, 2013 with early adoption permitted.
-The Company does not expect any effect on its financial statements from the adoption of this standard. - i) IAS 1 Presentation of Financial Statements amendment requires components of other comprehensive income (OCI) to be separately presented between those that may be reclassified to income and those that will not.
+The Company does not expect any effect on its financial statements from the adoption of this standard. - g) IAS 1 Presentation of Financial Statements amendment requires components of other comprehensive income (OCI) to be separately presented between those that may be reclassified to income and those that will not.
 The amendments are effective for annual periods beginning on or after July 1, 2012.
-The Company does not expect any effect on its financial statements from the adoption of this standard. - j) IAS 32 Financial Instruments: Presentation amendment provides clarification on the application of offsetting rules.
+The Company does not expect any effect on its financial statements from the adoption of this standard. - h) IAS 32 Financial Instruments: Presentation amendment provides clarification on the application of offsetting rules.
 The amendments are effective for annual periods beginning on or after July 1, 2012.
 The Company does not expect any effect on its financial statements from the adoption of this standard.